rjw57/dtcwt/docs/variant.rst

 In the original DTCWT, the 45 and 135 degree subbands have passbands whose centre frequencies are somewhat furtherfrom the origin than those of the other four subbands.
-This results from the combination of two highpass 1-D wavelet filters.
+This results from the combination of two highpass 1-D wavelet filters to produce 2-D wavelets.
 The remaining subbands combine highpass and lowpass 1-D filters, and their centre frequencies are a factor of approximately sqrt(1.8) closer to the origin of the frequency plane.

 The dtwavexfm2b() function, when used with 'near_sym_b_bp' and 'qshift_b_bp' parameters, employs an alternative bandpass 1-D filter in place of the highpass filter for the appropriate subbands.